eboreum/collections/script/README.source.md

 %run "script/make-readme/list-object-collection-classes-as-markdown.php"%

 You may use the above files as inspiration on how to build your own specific class collections.
-However, this process can be automated; read more about automation further down.

 The above classes utilize the abstract class `\Eboreum\Collections\Abstraction\AbstractNamedClassOrInterfaceCollection` and subsequently the interface `\Eboreum\Collections\Contract\ObjectCollectionInterface`.

-## Automating writing of collection classes

-> **⚠️ NOTICE ⚠️**
->
-> **"eboreum/collection-class-generator" is NOT YET publicly available!**

-Writing tens or even hundreds of collection classes, which essentially have the same structure, is tedious.
-This process can be automated by utilizing [https://packagist.org/packages/eboreum/collection-class-generator](https://packagist.org/packages/eboreum/collection-class-generator), which will write all desired collection classes for you, directly into in your own project to one or more locations of your choosing.
-It even comes with opt-in writing of unit tests ([https://packagist.org/packages/phpunit/phpunit](https://packagist.org/packages/phpunit/phpunit))!

 ## Make collections for anything – not just classes